 We have developed a 6-step proactive maintenance framework to ensure compliance and meet the growing challenge of damp and mould.

-Start by looking at your records.
-Which properties have had problems?
-What types of buildings are most at risk?
-Who's reporting issues, and who isn't?
 One housing provider discovered that often, the most vulnerable residents in properties needing urgent attention were less likely to report problems.
 Another reason that pro-active maintenance can help to support the most vulnerable.

 Install sensors to track humidity, temperature, and moisture.
 This will equip you with real-time information, allowing you to act before problems become apparent.
 Equally, if you are maintaining a property, incorporate damp and mould checks into your regular work, provided access to the property is already granted.
 This is especially important for properties with mechanical ventilation systems, where a breakdown can quickly lead to moisture problems.

-Set up a yearly plan that includes: - Regular inspections - Replacing or repairing vents before they fail - Follow-up checks - Ongoing communication with residents in higher-risk properties Don't just wait for heating and ventilation systems to break down.
+Don’t just wait for heating and ventilation systems to break down.
 Check them regularly and consult a professional for guidance on the optimal maintenance schedule.

 Look for potential problems before they start.
 Use thermal imaging to spot cold spots, inspect the building envelope, and identify areas with poor insulation or ventilation.

 Help to educate residents about proper ventilation, heating, and early warning signs of damp and mould.
 When people know what to look for and what to do, they become part of the solution and feel less powerless in their circumstances.

-Ensure communication surrounding work is clear, accessible, and inclusive.
-When residents know when work will happen, they're more likely to cooperate and less likely to worry.
+When done right, proactive maintenance delivers real results.
 Proactive maintenance is about creating a fairer, more efficient system that works better for everyone, especially those who need help most.

 Proactive maintenance can fundamentally change how your facilities management works.
 Instead of reacting to problems, successful organisations invest in preventing them.